tom-lord/eurovision_map/README.md

     Point awards    - Only colour countries that were awarded any points.
 (This makes certain patterns easier to see.)

 (Note: Since 1975, the top 10 countries have been awarded points.
 Before that, it gets a lot more complicated.)

+###TODO:
++ Add data.
+Lots more data.
++ Make clicking the buttons automatically "refresh" the map.
+(This may involve either a slightly hacky solution, or changing the JQVMap API source code.)
++ Add more funky GUI features, because why not.
++ Properly resolve a slight bodge that's currenly put in for televote/jury votes: A couple of coutries didnt HAVE a televote/jury!!!
+I've hidden that fact, currently.
++ Make statistical analysis tools better...
+Spearman's rank WORKS, but isn't very useful.